 The 2010 U.S. census highlights several notable demographic facts for community organizations in Broome County to consider in their planning decisions.
 The foreign-born population rose from 5% in 2000 to 6% in 2010.
 Additionally, the 2010 census notes that 8.9% of the Broome county population speaks a language other than English at home (U.S. Census 2010).
 The increasing diversity in local population most likely will continue rise due to local immigration trends, increased refugee resettlement, and secondary migration.
-Additionally, the ACA has agreed to resettle 50 refugees in the local area during FY 2012.
 Broome county refugee resettlement has been modest during the past decade (approximately 10 refugees/year), but the numbers are gradually rising.

 A growing immigrant and refugee population places many demands on the local community.
 The local school systems must keep up with the additional English as Second Language needs.
 The New York Times reports that Broome County ranks 28th out of 63 counties in school diversity.
 The NYT reports that Hispanic and Asian students make up 6% of the Broome County student population (projects.nytimes.com).
 Adult ESL classes are a growing need for many immigrants and refugees in the Broome County area.
 As previously noted, 8.9% of the local population speaks a language other than English at home (U.S. Census 2010).
 Without strong English language skills, individuals are unable to be self-sufficient community members.
-The adult ESL demand has been strong and growing during the past year.
-Binghamton City School District adult ESL classes have averaged 60+ students per day with approximately 20 new students enrolling per month.
 Proficiency in English language permits immigrants and refugees to pursue educational and employment opportunities.